bccp/nbodykit/docs/source/catalogs/common-operations.rst

 - Whether the right ascension and declination arrays are in degrees (as opposed to radians) should be specified via the ``degrees`` keyword.
 - The units of the returned ``Position`` column are :math:`\mathrm{Mpc}/h`.
-- By default, the redshift to comoving distance calculation uses interpolated results for significant speed-ups.
-Set ``interpolate_cdist`` to ``False`` to compute exact results.

 .. _transform-da: